 All of our services are strictly confidential and offered at no cost.
 You won’t be required to have insurance or Medi-Cal to be seen.
 Same-day appointments are often available too.

 Do you know your options if you’re pregnant?

 Once a viable pregnancy is confirmed, one of our expert and caring nurses will discuss your options with you.
 We promise to provide you with accurate and truthful information about each option and to treat you with compassion and respect regardless of what choice you make.
-If you’re considering terminating your pregnancy, we offer a pre-abortion consultation which includes three important steps of verifying a positive pregnancy test in a clinical setting, confirming pregnancy through ultrasound, and discussing abortion methods and other pregnancy options with your nurse.
+If you’re considering terminating your pregnancy, we offer important and very helpful first steps which include verifying a positive pregnancy test in a clinical setting, confirming pregnancy through ultrasound, and discussing abortion methods and all your pregnancy options with a nurse.
 Open Arms is not an abortion provider, but this appointment will provide essential information in making an informed decision.